SirGavith/arduino-snake-game/README.md

 In the case that the snake goes away or some other software glitch:
 - Reboot the system by pressing the Arduino’s reset button or reuploading the software.

+## Code
+Code can be found at https://github.com/SirGavith/arduino-snake-game/blob/main/snake.ino